Lead Paint in Homes: How to Spot It & What to Do

 Dealing with lead paint by yourself can be dangerous and risky for your health.
 An EPA-certified professional painting company can help you clean up, contain, and eliminate lead from your home safely and repaint it to look as good as new.

-Tips to Prevent Lead Exposure
+How to Prevent Lead Exposure in Your Home

 Preventative measures to limit lead exposure involve taking safety precautions to prevent lead from entering or spreading in your home.
 Below are a few ways you can take safety measures to prevent lead exposure.